NIST-NEON-DSE/nist-neon-dse.github.io/index.md

 * [Read the full plan for the competition](eval_plan.pdf) (details subject to change)
 * [Frequently asked questions](faq)
 * The competition will begin on September 1, 2017
+* This is a pilot, so if we have a lot of interest we may have to limit the total number of participants, but we'll be running a full unlimited version of the challenge next year.

 ## About the Data Science Challenge